Welcome to today's edition of the Rush 24-7 podcast.

 Obviously, Friday on the Rush Limbaugh Show has that very open line Friday kind of look.

-That's pretty well what I do every doggone day in the local show that I do here in Texas, and so I'm uh hip to that concept, and let's get right to it.
+That's pretty well what I do every doggone day in the local show that I do here in Texas.

-Phone number's the same, only the host has changed.
+Phone numbers the same, only the host has changed.

-I'm Mark Davis, so say hey, Mark, and I'll welcome you to the Rush Limbaugh Show all day today, and we're glad to do it.
+So say, hey, Mark, and I'll welcome you to the Rush Limbaugh Show all day today, and we're glad to do it.

-We have our usual uh diet of campaign news that we've got to take a look at today.
+We have our usual diet of campaign news that we've got to take a look at today.

 Hillary on Leno last night.